yarafe/Private-Link/README.md

 - [Default configuration using this template](doc/config-provisioning.md)

+Some additional DNS configuration is required on FGT if the client want to connect to private endpoint through IPsec tunnel.
+In this case FGT should work as DNS Forwarder.
+You can find [here] (doc/config-provisioning.md) more detail.

 ### Fabric Connector

 The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for the SDN Fabric Connector.
 A SDN Fabric Connector is created automatically during deployment.
 After deployment, it is required apply the 'Reader' role to the Azure Subscription you want to resolve Azure Resources from.
 More information can be found on the [Fortinet Documentation Libary](https://docs.fortinet.com/vm/azure/fortigate/7.0/azure-administration-guide/7.0.0/236610/creating-a-fabric-connector-using-a-managed-identity).